-Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS
+Platforms: Windows, Mac, iOS, Android, Linux

 Form filling: Yes

 Biometric login: Face ID, Touch ID on iOS & macOS, fingerprint & face unlock on Android, Windows Hello

 PIN code: No

 Keeper's password manager comes with strong security features and a simple, consistent user experience no matter which platform or device you're using, making it a solid choice among better-known competitors such as 1Password, LastPass and the higher-priced Dashlane.

 While Keeper's free tier won't be useful for most people because it's limited to just one mobile device, its premium individual plan (Keeper Unlimited) is competitively priced at $35 per year.
 Keeper also lets you buy individual add-on features such as online storage and dark-web monitoring.

 One long-standing downside to Keeper had been a lack of built-in templates for various document types — it offered only basic identity forms.
 However, 20 new templates were rolled out just before this review was published, bringing Keeper in line with others of the best password managers.

 Read on for the rest of our Keeper review.